 The bushy tail is a feature commonly associated with foxes, contributing to their distinct appearance.
 Meanwhile, the overall body structure resembling a coyote includes lean legs, a slim body, and a long snout.

-However, despite numerous reported sightings and folklore speculations, concrete evidence of the existence of a distinct and stable coyote-fox hybrid is lacking.
-Genetic studies have revealed that some perceived hybrids might actually be a result of individual variation within the species rather than an actual hybridization event.
+However, despite numerous reported sightings and folklore speculations, concrete evidence of a distinct and stable coyote-fox hybrid is lacking.
+Genetic studies have revealed that some perceived hybrids might result from individual variation within the species rather than an actual hybridization event.

 One possible explanation for physical traits resembling those of both coyotes and foxes is convergent evolution, in which unrelated species independently evolve similar features as adaptations to similar environments or ecological niches.
 These similarities observed in both species may lead to instances where an individual animal exhibits characteristics that appear to be intermediate between the two.